 There had in fact been two changes from the party of 16 which had faced Ecuador.
 Starting left-back León Villa and forward substitute Luis Fajardo, who had smacked a headed effort off the crossbar after coming on back then, were both out, and into the squad had come full-back deputee Carlos Hoyos and striker Juan Jairo Galeano, of Atlético Junior (Barranquilla) and Atlético Nacional respectively.
 With both the players who had dropped out of the squad since last week were from the country’s leading team, the total number of players from the Medellín club was now seven, one down from last time around.

-Maturana had lined his selection last week up in a 4-4-2, where they’d operated with Andrés Escobar as libero just behind towering centre-back Luis Carlos Perea, and where they’d had two holding midfielders behind playmakers Redín and Valderrama.
+Maturana had lined his selection last week up in what was best described as a 4-2-2-2, where they’d operated with Andrés Escobar as libero just behind towering centre-back Luis Carlos Perea, and where they’d had two holding midfielders behind playmakers Redín and Valderrama.
 For a tough-looking away trip, were they going to deploy the same tactics as last time around, or would their midfield assume more conventional proportions on this occasion?
 They had bossed the majority of the game against Ecuador, though an away tie was obviously going to be a different proposition.
 A slightly tweaked approach was hardly unthinkable.

 40 year old Chilean Hernán Silva Arce had been placed in charge of the fixture.
 Despite his relatively young age, he was with a wealth of international experience, and he had run the rule over Peru’s 1-0 home win against Argentina in the previous World Cup qualification.
 It should indeed be noted that he had been selected for the 1986 World Cup itself, where his sole task had been the group stage game between France and Canada (1-0).
 Other than that, he had refereed twice in qualification for the 1988 Olympic tournament, with both assignments taking place away from his own continent: Australia v New Zealand and the intercontinental affair between Australia and Israel.
 In the Seoul tournament proper, he’d officiated in the group stage game between Italy and Iraq (2-0).